 (h) Midwest Reliability Organization shall submit unaudited quarterly interim financial statements in form provided by NERC no later than 20 days after the end of the fiscal quarter (March 31, June 30, September 30, and December 31).

-(i) Midwest Reliability Organization shall submit audited financial statements annually including supporting materials in a form provided by NERC no later than 150 days after the end of the fiscal year.
+(i) Midwest Reliability Organization shall submit audited financial statements annually, including supporting materials, in a form provided by NERC no later than May 1 of the following year.